 Foreign birth certificates do not create a presumption of parentage.
-This is relevant whether it is the mother or father who is foreign and not identified on the birth certificate.
-It is recommended that in this situation, you seek a parenting order from the Family Court.
+This is relevant if the mother or father is foreign and not identified on the birth certificate.
+In this situation, it is recommended that a parenting order be sought from the Family Court.

 Because a donor of semen is irrebuttably presumed not to be the child’s parent under Victorian law, the donor cannot be placed on the child’s birth certificate as a parent.
 To name a donor as a parent on a child’s birth certificate is to make a false declaration and penalties may apply.
 The legal parents are the birth mother and her female partner.
 For information on applying to the County Court for an order correcting a birth certificate to replace the donor with the mother’s female partner, visit www.rainbowfamilies.com.au.